IMMM-SFA/im3components/im3components/wrf_to_tell/README.md

 ## To run the wrf_tell_counties.py step:
 1. Download and unzip the ancillary population and geolocation data needed to process the data: [![DOI](https://zenodo.org/badge/DOI/10.5281/zenodo.6407193.svg)](https://doi.org/10.5281/zenodo.6407193)

-2. Download the python scripts by making a local clone of the `develop` branch of the im3components repository.
+2. Download the python scripts by making a local clone of the `main` branch of the im3components repository.

 3. Find the *launch_counties.sl* slurm script, open it in your favorite text editor, and make the following changes:
   * Set the “-A” account flag to m2702 (IM3’s NERSC account number)